Benzinga readers often choose Interactive Brokers as the best brokers for bonds.

 On the secondary market, Treasuries trade commission-free while agencies, corporate bonds, municipal bonds and CDs are charged $1 per $1,000 of face value (up to $250 max).
 Mortgage-backed securities (MBS) carry a $35 commission at auction and on the secondary market.
 Vanguard is another low-maintenance platform that new investors will have little difficulty navigating, but they don’t have the robust offerings or platform choices of other brokers.

-Best for Range of Platforms: TradeStation
+Best for Futures Trading: TradeStation

 TradeStation is an advanced trading platform geared toward active investors, which doesn’t exactly sound like the typical bond market participant.
 Of course, that doesn’t mean TradeStation lacks bond offerings.
 Trading bonds is a bit pricey on TradeStation — you’ll pay a $14.95 flat fee and then an additional $5 per bond.
 But the fees are worth it if you plan on using the full suite of TradeStation platforms.